 Harvard offers a wealth of programs and services to support a diverse student body, advance individual interests and talents, build and strengthening community, and expand the breadth and depth of your experience.

-The Freshman Dean’s Office is responsible for all aspects of your first year, coordinating opportunities to meet with faculty as well as co-curricular and extracurricular programming for the first-year class.
+The Dean of Students First-Year Experience Office is responsible for all aspects of your first year, coordinating opportunities to meet with faculty as well as co-curricular and extracurricular programming for the first-year class.

 The Office for the Arts at Harvard (OFA) supports your engagement in the arts and integrates the arts into University life.
 Through its programs and services, the OFA teaches and mentors, fosters student art making, connects you to accomplished artists, commissions new work, and partners with local, national, and international constituencies.
 By supporting your development as an artist and cultural steward, the OFA works to enrich society and shape communities in which the arts are a vital part of life.

 The mission of the Harvard College Women’s Center is to promote gender equity by raising awareness of women’s and gender issues, developing women’s leadership, and celebrating women who challenge, motivate, and inspire.
 In alignment with these goals, we centralize resources and offer student-focused programming to strengthen individuals and student organizations.
 The Women’s Center is committed to creating a welcoming and inclusive environment for all genders that encourages dialogue and diversity.